Updated: 28. September, 2020

-Let’s take a look how much money can make one very good sports bettor in one regular NFL season if he plays every single game (1 game = 1 bet, spread for example).
-Let’s take an example, that he is very good and he will reach yield of 10% (some people call it ROI).
+Let’s take a look at how much money can make one very good sports bettor in one regular NFL season if he plays every single game (1 game = 1 bet, spread for example).
+Let’s take an example, that he is very good and he will reach a yield of 10% (some people call it ROI).

-256 games * $1000 = $256,000 risked money
+- 256 games * $1000 = $256,000 risked money

-Yield 10%: 0.1*$256,000 = $25,600
+- Yield 10%: 0.1*$256,000 = $25,600

-Very good NFL bettor will make $25,600 of profit if he plays every single game and if he is very good.
+A very good NFL bettor will make $25,600 of profit if he plays every single game and if he is very good.

 One regular MLB season has 2430 games and if we take that he bet on every single game (1 bet = 1 game).